Joe Barbieri

-Joe Barbieri (born December 14, 1973, Naples, Italy) is a singer, songwriter, and producer.
+Joe Barbieri (born December 14, 1973) is a singer, songwriter, and producer.

 Music career

 Born in Naples, Barbieri started his career in 1993 under the production by Pino Daniele.
 He was a member of the vocal group Neri per Caso between 2000 and 2002.
 He has worked as a songwriter for other artists.
 Although he started out a pop singer, he moved to a more sophisticated style.
 His music combines world music, jazz, and the tradition of the Italian cantautori.
 Along his career he dedicated two albums to his vocal jazz heroes: Chet Baker (Chet Lives!) and Billie Holiday (Dear Billie).

 His latest album is Tratto Da Una Storia Vera (2021).